-Target: The Berkshire SHMA identifies the assessed need for residential care housing which will form the basis of a target for the provision of accommodation for the elderly in residential institutions.
+Target: No target is set in the Development Plan.
+The Berkshire SHMA identifies the assessed need for residential care housing and, together with any updated evidence, may form the basis of a target for the provision of accommodation for the elderly in residential institutions in the Local Plan Review.